chariot-dev/chariot/README.md

 `$ cd path/to/chariot/run`
 `$ bash run-core.sh`

-To start the Chariot GUI, run the `run-gui.sh` script.
+To use Chariot via the GUI, run the `run-gui.sh` script.
-This will attempt to connect to the local server, and must be performed after it is started.

 `$ bash run-gui.sh`

-To run the core and the GUI in a single command, run the `run.sh` script.

 #### CLI
 Chariot's server can be accessed via a terminal environment using utilities like curl.